IGPenguin/mobile-toolkit/README.md

 	   * example commands `event | redir | sensor | physics | finger | rotate | fold | unfold...` see [Android emulator documentation](https://developer.android.com/studio/run/emulator-console#console-session) for more information

 ### 🐒 atestmonkey
+* `atestmonkey` Default test with random seed and 15000 input events
+* `atestmonkey <event-count>` Test with random seed and custom input event count
+* `atestmonkey <event-count> <seed>` Test with custom seed and custom event count
 * Perform automated stress test using [Application Excersciser Monkey](https://developer.android.com/studio/test/monkey)
-* Default test length is `15000` input events, support for custom count will be added in future update
 * You can end test prematurely using ctrl^c or `atestmonkeykill` in case something goes wrong
 * App under test needs to be pinned to fullscreen mode to prevent unwanted interactions elsewhere
 * Screen pinning button location is directly tied to OS version and device manufacturer skin.
-It may be tricky to find, see examples below:<br><br>
+	* It may be tricky to turn on, see examples below:<br><br>
 	* <details>
 			<summary>Google Nexus 5 (Android 6)</summary>
 			<br><em>You need to bring the app window to foreground, the button is located in bottom right corner.</em><br><br>